Rolling Papers & Rolling Trays

-Glass Blunts are another cost-effective and environmentally friendly way to light up with less waste.
-With a glass blunt, you won’t waste anymore time and money buying blunt wraps, plus they’re extremely easy to pack.
-Simply twist the stem and ash these like a real blunt.
+- Glass Blunts is another cost-effective and environmentally friendly way to light up with less waste.
+With a glass blunt, you won’t waste any more time and money buying blunt wraps, plus they’re extremely easy to pack.
+Simply twist the stem and ash like a real blunt.

-Grinders are great to get the most out of your herb.
+- Grinders are great for getting the most out of your herb.
 If you’re always rolling on the go, consider a mini grinder.
 If you like having full control of your trichomes, a 4-part grinder with a kief catcher would be your best bet.
 Check out our full collection of grinders to find the perfect one for your needs.

 - Lighters are key to keep on hand and we've got a selection of Bic and Clipper lighters along with Kashers.

-- Scales are compact, reliable and help you make sure you got what you paid for.
+- Scales are compact, and reliable and help you make sure you got what you paid for.

-- Ashtrays are great to stash all that ash and minimize odors.
+- Ashtrays are great for stashing all that ash and minimizing odors.